StanfordBDHG/OMHModels/README.md

 The `OMHModels` package can be used to represent mobile health data in accordance with the above schemas within your iOS application.

-Below is an example using `TotalSleepTime`, although the same instructions will apply to any schema in the package.
+Below is an example using `TotalSleepTime`, although the same instructions apply to any schema in the package.

 ### Initialization